NeVeSpl/RevitDBExplorer/readme.md

 Queries are case-insensitive.
 Matching for categories/classes/parameters is done in a fuzzy way, you do not have to be very precise with names, but this may lead to some false positive results.

 Parameters searching is only available for BuiltInParameters (for now).
 A value you are searching for is not parsed/interpreted (yet), which means that it uses internal Revit storage units/form, not Revit UI units.
-For parameters that have StorageType.String, you can do wildcard search by using %, * at the beginning and/or end of searching text e.g. `Mark = *foo%`
+For parameters that have StorageType.String, you can do wildcard search by using `%` or  `*` at the beginning and/or end of searching text e.g. `Mark = *foo%`

 <a name="classifiers"></a>